Daylon Claasen

-Daylon Kayton Claasen (born 28 January 1990) is a South African international soccer player who last played for Maritzburg United, as a winger.
+Daylon Kayton Claasen (born 28 January 1990) is a South African international soccer player who plays for Cape Town Spurs, as a winger.

 Club career

 Born in Klerksdorp, Claasen played youth football with Leicester City Klerksdorp and Vasco Da Gama.
 He has played professionally in South Africa, the Netherlands and Belgium for Ajax Cape Town, Ajax and Lierse.

 Claasen was released by Lierse in April 2013, and subsequently went on trial with Premier League club Everton the same month.

 Claasen then went on trial with newly promoted Premier League club Hull City in July 2013, initially under the pseudonym of "James Armstrong" for a match against Winterton Rangers, where he scored one goal, before his actual identity was revealed two days later.

 On 21 August 2013, he signed a one-year contract with Polish club Lech Poznań.

 In June 2014 he signed a contract with German 2.
 Bundesliga club 1860 Munich.
 He scored his first goal for 1860 Munich on 8 August 2015 in the first round of the DFB-Pokal against Hoffenheim, when he brought his team to a 1–0 lead in the 51st minute.

+In the summer of 2024 he signed for newly relegated second-tier club Cape Town Spurs.